Geopolitical Strategist, Economist and World Optimist

 Regular Speech Topics

-Nope, do not despair, today’s doom-and-gloom sentiment is way over the top.
+Do not despair, today’s doom-and-gloom sentiment is way over the top.
 Sure, the current phase of both the political and economic cycle includes many worries but also a herd mentality which is equally strong during times of pessimism as during times of optimism.
 Media adds to the problem through its inherent negativity bias.
 Not least since we frail human beings click more on the juicy bad-stuff headlines than on the take-it-easy-no-need-to-fuss headlines.
-On top of this countless influential stakeholders are strongly incentivised to spin a variety of the fairytale that the only way to stop the world as we know it to end is to send power and money their way.
+On top of this countless influential stakeholders are strongly incentivised to spin a variety of the fairytale that the only way to stop the world as we know it to transfer yet more powers and money their way.
 As a consequence many of today’s upsides tend to be simply ignored.
 All this betrays not least younger generations in a big way since having lead many into a state of permanent anxiety.
 Despite us living, in just about every way that counts, in the best era ever.
 As evidenced not least by the fact that very few of us would, if possible, want to return to any previous decade.
 This inspirational speech serves as a counterweight to all the present negativity.
 Not by ignoring the negative elements but by presenting the positive counterarguments along with plenty of historical perspective.
 The point is moreover driven home that a fresh vital start is only possible, following a period of excess, by finally biting the unavoidable hangover bullet.
-However, if and when doing so in the right way the corner can be turned a lot quicker than the doomsday people typically are claiming.
-This speech can be tailor-made to focus in particular on the political cycle, business cycle or the security situation.
+However, if and when doing so a corner can be turned a lot quicker than the doomsday people typically are claiming.
+This speech can be tailor-made to focus either on the political cycle, business cycle or the security situation.

 Staying on Top of Geopolitical Risk.
 Topical geopolitical update.Currently including Russia/Ukraine and the underestimated likelihood of a more humane regime when Putin has been toppled; The inflation ghost and the shortsightedness of the monetary markets; The pros and cons of the looming recession reset; The UK political mess and why the ‘Downing Street soap opera’ never seems to stop; Why the US, despite all the domestic smoke and dust, is yet again turning more important as the leader of the democratic world; The division of the globe into power blocs and why the prospects of China are often overplayed for much the same reasons the prospects of India are often underestimated; How to react but not overreact during a time when investors, for obvious reasons, are turning towards safe havens of all sorts.

 The unique Swedish story and the long-standing magic of the Swedish Social Democratic Party.
 Why the Social Democratic Party has won more elections, since the 1930s, than any other political party in the democratic world.
 Why and how the Social Democratic Party has finally lost its magic.
 Why and how the traditional opposition party, the Moderate Party, has still not really managed to capitalise on the declining fortunes of the Social Democrats.
-Why instead the Swedish party of discontent, the Sweden Democrats, has managed to overtake the Moderate Party as Sweden’s second largest party.
-How Sweden, which has stood out in the Nordics over recent years, is nevertheless – contrary to received wisdom – is set to yet again return to its traditional Nordic ways of pragmatic balance.
+Why instead the Swedish party of discontent, the Sweden Democrats, has managed to “steal” voters from almost all parties.
+Why also the Swedish Democrats, just like the Moderate Party, are struggling to reach beyond the 20 percent threshold.
+How Sweden, even though it has stood out in the Nordics over recent years, is set to yet again return to its traditional Swedish/Nordic ways of pragmatic balance.
 Why the Nordic model for international co-operation is, decidedly, far superior to the EU co-operation model.
-How the pending Finnish-Swedish NATO memberships really affect Baltic Sea security.
+How the pending NATO membership really will affect Baltic Sea security.